-Return to the Main office to see Ms. Poller on the date you have requested the cash box.
-She will hand it to you.
+Return to the Main office on the date you have requested the cash box.

-At that time you should count the money in the cash box to make sure your figures match hers.
+At that time you should count the money in the cash box to make sure your figures match.
 If you leave the office without counting, any difference in the amount will be charged to the club.

-After the club event takes place you need to return the cash box the next day to Ms. Poller.
+After the club event takes place you need to return the cash box the next day.

 Be sure to break down the checks, bills and coins.
 Don’t forget to deduct the amount of money you were provided as start up for the cash box.
-Do NOT just leave the cash box on her desk.
+Do NOT just leave the cash box.
 You must hand it to someone!
-If Ms. Poller is not available give it to Mrs.Kacoyanis or Mrs. Kaskon.
+Give it to Mrs.Kacoyanis or Mrs. Kaskon.

-If your club requires a bill be paid or someone be reimbursed for an item bought for the club, you need to get the form from the basket on Ms. Poller’s desk called “Extraclassroom Activity Funds”.
+If your club requires a bill be paid or someone be reimbursed for an item bought for the club, you need to get the form from the basket on the desk called “Extraclassroom Activity Funds”.

 The form needs to be filled out and then it must be signed by the Faculty Advisor of the club.
 Attached to the form must be the original receipt that details the item and the cost.

-If you want a report of your club’s activity please stop by and see Ms. Poller.
+If you want a report of your club’s activity please stop by and see the boookkeeper.
 It usually can be provided the same day.

-Any questions, please feel free to see Ms. Poller in the main office.
+Any questions, please feel free to ask in the main office.

 Details of Planning an Off-Site Event